vedbanerjee/test/README.md

 # Atlas The Game
 Hi, I am Ved Banerjee.
 A newbie programmer from India.
-End of my first year at college so I decided to make a personal project using whatever knowledge I had, which amounts to not much.
+End of my first year at college so I decided to make a personal project using whatever knowledge I had.
 Anyways thats a lot about me.
 Lets talk about the project.

 ## Description